 This course covers topics of sustainability of physical landscapes and water on the Earth.
 Class lectures will introduce concepts related to landscape use, perception of landscape and water use as a resource, and most importantly how to use the physical landscape and freshwater as a resource in a manner to which it will be viable for future generations (i.e. landscape and water resource sustainability).
 Topics include, but are not limited to snow and glacier melt water, ground water, mountain environment resources, river flood plain land use, and water use in desert environments.
-S.
+F, odd years.

 ESSP 330.
 Environmental Change: Adaptation & Mitigation.
 3 Credits.

 The objective is to introduce the varieties of adaptation and mitigation strategies to address four main sustainability challenges: land use/land cover change, climate change, water security, and biodiversity loss.
 The major physical processes of the Earth systems will be examined, together with the natural and anthropogenic changes in these processes; then, the societal impacts from modifications to the Earth systems will be described; finally, the strategies of adaptation and mitigation will be compared, using a variety of regional case studies as examples.
-S.
+S, odd years.

 ESSP 333.
 Oceanography.
 3 Credits.

 Oceanography introduces the ocean and the study of the ocean, which regulates our climate, maintains our atmosphere, and serves as an enormous resource.
 The course explores all aspects of the oceans- their physics, chemistry and biology, as well as the structure of the basins that contain them.
 Students will learn how the oceans interact with the atmosphere and the solid Earth, understand the role played by the oceans, not only as a producer of food and source of recreation, but as a transporter of heat energy, sink for greenhouse gases, and moderator of the climate.
 In the end, students will come away with a deeper understanding of how the ocean works and greater appreciation for the benefits we derive from it.
-S, even years.
+F, odd years.

 ESSP 420.
 Sustainable Energy.
 3 Credits.

 This course is an interdisciplinary exploration of Sustainable Energy.
 The interdisciplinary exploration includes the analysis of renewable energy systems as well as the socio-economical, political, and environmental aspects of renewable energy.
 The course will specifically analyze the origin and dimensions of global energy issues and identify how renewable energy issues and policies are critical to the sustainable future of global environmental quality, economic growth, social justice, and democracy.
-S.
+S, even years.

 ESSP 450.
 Environmental and Natural Resource Economics.
 3 Credits.